11 Popular Traditional Instruments in Vietnam You May Like

 Dan Da (Rock Instrument)

-Dan Da is the oldest percussion instrument in Vietnam, and one of the oldest musical instruments of mankind.
+Dan Da is the oldest percussion instrument in Vietnam and one of the oldest musical instruments of humankind.

 The inanimate stone slabs that are made into musical instruments are magical.
-From these stones, the great voice of the Central Highlands still echoes to this day.
+From these stones, the great voice of the Central Highlands still echoes.

 stone instrument